Tell us something unexpected about yourself!

 What’s next for you as a writer?

-– Three books for children.
-I have these more or less written in my mind.
+– Children’s books.
+I have several ideas.
+The topics and basic structures of the books are already written in my mind.
 The next step is to put them on paper.

 If you were going to be stranded on a desert island and allowed to take 3 or 4 books with you what books would you bring?